 Even though subject lines and preview text is usually neglected, these elements can remarkably impact your open rates and engagement.
 Work upon including a personalization mark for your recipient’s name in the title line to give your email a personalized feel.

 7. Test & Improve

-With eCommerce A/B testing, you can examine several designs against each other to observe what colors, button, or font sizes work the best for you.
+With eCommerce A/B testing, you can examine several designs against each other to observe what colors, buttons, or font sizes work the best for you.
 Gathering this data will enable you to target your audience in the most effective means possible for propelling forward.

 The purpose of email marketing is to captivate and delight your customers with engaging content that is tailored, especially for them.
 Collecting added data about your customers will enable you to optimize the design for a better, more personalized experience.
-At its heart, the best practices of effective eCommerce email design help marketers accomplish their goal.
+At its heart, the best practices of effective eCommerce email design help marketers accomplish their goals.